jburger/owasp-whats-new/README.md

 ### environment
 This directory contains an example centralised logging server, so that we can start to solve A10: Insufficient Logging and Monitoring

+### slides
+Here you'll find a copy of my slide deck that I used to present this.
+PDF Format

 ## Build / Deploy

 ```